Ashburton Salt

 Projektgebiet Ashburton Salt

-The project is located about 40km south of Onslow in the north of Western Australia.
-The coastal region has established itself with several plants for the extraction of sea salt.
-Solar salt is extracted from seawater - and is therefore from a renewable source.
-The water is led through open evaporation basins.
-After several months of solar exposure, the salt crystallizes in an end basin.
+The project is located about 40km southwest of Onslow in the north of Western Australia.
+The coastal region is home to several existing solar salt production sites.
+Solar salt is extracted from seawater - a renewable source.
+The water is led through open evaporation ponds.
+After several months of solar exposure, salt precipitates in crystallising ponds.

-We see the potential for long-term, economically successful salt production, from which the population of Western Australia will benefit as well.
-When completed, the production facility should create about 90 permanent jobs and support local businesses and service providers in the communities of Onslow and Exmouth.
+We see the potential for long-term, economically successful salt production, which will be a benefit for the population of Western Australia.
+When completed, the production facility is expected to create about 130 direct and a total of 183 full-time jobs.
+In addition, it supports local businesses and service providers in the communities of Onslow and Exmouth.

 Current project status